 An "exclusive" administrative remedy is one that the legislature intends to be the sole avenue of relief-"there simply is no alternative cause of action[.]"
 Id. (internal quotation marks and citation omitted).
 A "primary" administrative remedy is one where "a claimant must invoke and exhaust the administrative remedy, and seek judicial review of an adverse administrative decision, before a court can properly adjudicate the merits of the alternative judicial remedy."
 Id. (internal quotation marks and citation omitted).
-Finally, a "concurrent" administrative remedy is one where "the plaintiff at his or her option may pursue the judicial remedy."
+Finally, a "concurrent" administrative remedy is one where "the plaintiff at his or her option may pursue the judicial remedy without the necessity of invoking and exhausting the administrative remedy."
 Id. at 135-36 (internal quotation marks and citation omitted).